KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 - Sync Scale and Parent: false (initial scale still syncs)
 - PurrNet does not have precision or sensitivity settings.
 It appears to sync with high precision.

+The following modifications were made to PurrNet to fix build errors when PurrNet and Mirror are in the same project:
+- The asmdef at Assets/PurrNet/Externals/SimpleWebTransport/SimpleWebTransport.asmdef was renamed to PNSimpleWebTransport.
+- Assets/PurrNet/Externals/SimpleWebTransport/Client/WebGL folder was deleted.
+This means PurrNet won't in WebGL builds.
+- Changed SimpleWebClient.Create to return null in WebGL builds.

 #### FishNet

 - Version: 4.6.12R